spex-xray/spex-help/source/threads/pionena/pionena.rst

     SPEX> com rel 11 12,1,2
     SPEX> com rel 12 1,2

-Step 5: Set the components and component relations for line-of-sights #2 and #3
+Set the components and component relations for line-of-sights #2 and #3
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 **(A)** Set the AGN SED above the Lyman limit along line-of-sights #2a and #3a.